swar8080/obsidian-plugin-update-tracker/README.md

  order: -1;
 }
 ```
-# Installation
-Visit this URL: obsidian://show-plugin?id=obsidian-plugin-update-tracker

-# Feature Ideas

-Vote on or suggest other features here: https://strawpoll.com/polls/NMnQBOJwWg6

-## Keeping your update list clean
-- Option to "snooze"/hide a new version of a plugin until a time that you specify
-- Setting to exclude disabled plugins from update counts
-- Add a toggle to show/hide disabled plugins

-## Theme Update Tracking

-## More security heuristics
-- On a sandboxed machine, does building the `main.js` from source produce the same code as the github release asset?
-- Were new dependencies added to `package.json`?
-- Has the `main.js` github release asset been updated since the version was published?

-# Checking for updates in other plugins using the API
+# Using the public API to check for plugin updates

 The API used to get plugin version info is free for anyone to use.
 This could be helpful for alerting your plugin's users about updates in a custom way.

-Cacheing/servless is used to keep costs low, avoid hitting github rate limits, and scale automatically.
-Currently, results are cached for `Math.ceil(number of requested plugins / 50) * 30` minutes and up to 300 plugins are processed.
+Cacheing + AWS Lambda is used to keep costs low, avoid hitting github rate limits, and scale automatically.
+Currently, cached values are used for up to `Math.ceil(number of requested plugins / 50) * 30` minutes and up to 300 plugins are processed.
 However, a large number of cache misses can still cause high latency.

-Request:
+Example Request:

 ```
 POST https://jc5gpa3gs7o2uge6iq5mgjd53q0daomi.lambda-url.us-east-1.on.aws